manoj10101996/ngx-star-rating/README.md

 > import { ngxRatingModule } from "ngx-rating-star";

+Then import the module as follow on imports array

+>ngxRatingModule

 ## Using

-After importing this library with `ng build ng9-app-lib`, go to the component which is imported under `app.module.ts` and integrate as below.
+After importing this library with `ng build ng9-app-lib`, go to the component which is declared under `app.module.ts` and integrate as below.

 > `<ngx-rating [star]="1" [shape]="'star' | 'multistar' | 'fill'"></ngx-rating>`